 Another major highlight was the visit to No. 10 Downing Street, the Headquarters of the UK government; it was particularly significant for me as I grew up seeing the famous ‘no. 10’ door on TV whenever important global decisions were made.
 There, we were received by Mark Field MP (Minister of State for the Foreign and Commonwealth Office) to whom we presented all our policy recommendations on the various issue topics.

 Beyond all the fanfare of meeting famous people and visiting important places, the Future Leaders Connect programme was one of the highlights of my personal and career trajectory.
 It has enabled me to think deeply and extensively about the issues I claim to care about and the impact I intend to make in the world.
 It has fuelled my passion to continue blogging (ogbonnanwamaka.com) and contributing to topical debates and conversations on politics, economics and policy.
 While I shall continue my current efforts to support Africa’s industrialisation through my job, I feel much more empowered and convinced about my long-term ambitions to significantly develop and implement successful industrial policies within Nigeria and across Africa. #KnowMoreDoMore

-Nwamaka was a beneficiary of the Future Leaders Connect Programme where exceptional individuals from around the world join a long-term network of emerging policy leaders.
+Nwamaka is a member of the Future Leaders Connect Programme where exceptional individuals from around the world join a long-term network of emerging policy leaders.